 Red: This usually indicates a bleeding ulcer in the lower intestinal tract (or hemorrhoids).

-According to Dr. Oz, the perfect stool is log-like and not broken up into pieces.
+The perfect stool is log-like and not broken up into pieces.
 Pencil-thin poops, explains gastroenterologist Anish Sheth, MD, can be a sign of rectal cancer, which narrows the opening through which stool passes.
 If you’re really curious about the shape of your poo, the Bristol Stool Scale is the go-to for poop analysis, and was created to limit needlessly awkward conversations between patient and doctor.
 The scale provides an easy shorthand for people to monitor their movements.
 Stools at the lower end of the chart (types one to three) are indicative of various forms of constipation; those in the middle (four and five) are ideal, healthy plops; and anything higher than that leans towards diarrhea, with multiple possible causes.

 Floating poop is a sign of bad digestion, indicating you have excess air inside your intestines.
 It typically happens when you eat something you’re not supposed to, e.g., milk products for the lactose intolerant.

-Foul-smelling stools often occur due to the various foods eaten and the bacteria present in the colon, but they can also indicate more serious health problems, including ulcerative colitis, Chrohn’s disease, celiac disease (gluten intolerance), chronic pancreatitis and cystic fibrosis.
+Foul-smelling stools often occur due to the various foods eaten and the bacteria present in the colon, but they can also indicate more serious health problems, including ulcerative colitis, Crohn’s disease, celiac disease (gluten intolerance), chronic pancreatitis and cystic fibrosis.

 Sometimes, even dead poop has a (cautionary) story to tell.
 While it has been long believed that Elvis Presley died in 1977 from an irregular heartbeat (brought on by drug dependency, obesity and a weak heart), his longtime friend and physician, Dr. George “Nick” Nichopoulos, believes it was in fact chronic constipation that actually killed the King of Rock n’ Roll, evidenced by his highness’s dead poop — four or five months worth of it — due to poor motility of the bowel.
 An autopsy revealed Presley’s colon was five to six inches in diameter (the normal width is two to three inches) and nearly nine feet long (as opposed to the standard four-to-five.)

 As Dr. Daniel Brookoff explains in the video “Demystifying the Death of Elvis,” Presley suffered from chronic “overflow diarrhea” (a sort of persistent leaking of stool) and actually soiled himself on stage in Baltimore, which terrified him.
 To manage this condition, he began taking high dosages of a narcotic called Lomotil.
-The irony is that Elvis’s constipation was caused by the very drug he was taking to relieve the pain caused by said constipation.
+The irony is that Elvis’ constipation was caused by the very drug he was taking to relieve the pain caused by said constipation.
 One night, after playing gospel music late into the evening with friends, Presley tried mightily to have a bowel movement, but as he bore down hard to push things out, the straining is believed to have caused a fatal arrhythmia (an irregular heartbeat).
 The King’s death on the throne might have been avoided if his intestinal health had been better understood and maintained.

 The Forensic Analyst